What is FXTAS?

-FXTAS is a condition that develops in some men and women who have an altered form of a specific gene.
-People with FXTAS have a change or mutation in a gene called the Fragile X Mental Retardation 1 (FMR1) gene.
+FXTAS is a condition that develops in some men and women who have a change or mutation in a gene called the Fragile X Messenger Ribonucleoprotein 1 (FMR1) gene.
 This gene is found on the X chromosome.
 To learn more, visit the How is a change in a gene related to FXTAS? section.

 FXTAS occurs later in life (in people older than age 50) and is characterized by tremors when making purposeful movements, balance problems, Parkinson's-like symptoms such as muscle stiffness or rigidity, and memory loss.
 Most people have no symptoms until the onset of the condition later in life.

 FXTAS is less common among women, and their symptoms are often milder, but having the FMR1 premutation still puts them at risk for FXTAS.1